HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

  Quantum circuits are not that complex.
 Therefore, we can save them in one instance.

- The command to build a instance to store the circuit is below.
+ The command to build an instance to store the circuit is below.

 ```
 circ = QuantumCircuit(n_input,n_output)